sysgears/apollo-universal-starter-kit/README.md

   yarn start
   ```

+### Building standalone mobile apps for Play Store and App Store
+1. Compile project for production with `ios` and `android` set to `true` in `app.json`.
+2. Run `yarn exp ba` to launch building signed `.apk` or `yarn exp bi` for signed `.iap`.
+3. Run `yarn exp bs` to get status and links for signed standalone mobile applications when build finishes.
+For more details refer to [Expo Build standalone apps documentation], but use `yarn exp ..` instead of `exp ...` command.

 ### Deploying to [Heroku]
 1. Add your app to Heroku
 1. Allow Heroku to install build time dependencies from the devDependencies in `package.json`: